 Upon enrollment in the Ipswich Public Schools, parents and/or guardians receive an enrollment packet that contains a Home Language Survey (available in 28 languages).
-Upon completion of that survey, if the parent/guardian has indicated that a language other than English is spoken at home (including dual language households), the parents will be notified within 10days that their child will be screened for eligibility for EL services.
-The student will be screened by a licensed ESL Teacher using the Pre IPT-Oral for Preschool (ages 3 & 4), Kindergarten WiDA ACCESS Placement Test (KW-APT) for Kindergarten students and the WiDA Screener for grades 1-12 within 30 days of entry into school.
+Upon completion of that survey, if the parent/guardian has indicated that a language other than English is spoken at home (including dual language households), the student will be screened by a licensed ESL Teacher using the WiDA ACCESS Placement Test (W-APT)Pre K-12.
 Children in Pre-K and first-semester Kindergarten are assessed only in the domains of listening and speaking while all other students (1-12) are assessed in all four language domains; speaking, listening, reading and writing.
 If the student is found to have limited proficiency in English the student will be classified as an English Learner in the School Information Management System (SIMS) database that is reported to the Massachusetts Department of Elementary and Secondary Education (DESE).